-Statement of Compliance - These financial statements have been prepared in accordance with International Financial Reporting Standards.
+Statement of compliance - These financial statements have been prepared in accordance with International Financial Reporting Standards.

-Basis of preparation - These financial statements have been prepared on the historical cost basis except for the revaluation of certain non-current assets and financial instruments.
+Basis of preparation - These financial statements have been prepared on the historical cost basis except for the revaluation of financial assets and financial liabilities held at fair value through profit or loss.
 The principal policies are set out below: